trychlos/pwix-accounts-ui/README.md

     Defauts to the corresponding globally configured option.

+- `signupSubmit`

+    Whether the package should handle the submission of the signup form.

+    A function can be provided by the application for this parm.
+The function will be called without argument and MUST return one of the accepted values.

+    Accepted values are `true`|`false`, defaulting to `true`.

 - `name`

     As a convenience for an application which would wish make use of several `acUserLogin` templates, each one may be named